 Harmful Side Effects of Untreated Sleep Apnea

 Systemic Inflammation and Lack of Oxygen from Sleep Apnea

-Another risk factor of sleep apnea and having interrupted sleeping patterns is forming oxidation.
+Another risk factor for sleep apnea and having interrupted sleeping patterns is forming oxidation.
 Oxidation is another side effect of chronic inflammation.
-When oxidation occurs, it is refereed to as oxidative stress.
+When oxidation occurs, it is referred to as oxidative stress.
 This stress wears down the immune system due to lack of oxygen and may allow pathogens and harmful cancer cells to grow and spread through the body.

 Is Sleep Apnea and Snoring a Side Effect of Cancer?

 To reverse the tables for a moment, some cancer patients wonder if snoring is an onset side effect of cancer.
-Some say that the snoring wouldn’t be side effect of cancer, but rather the cancer treatments.
+Some say that the snoring wouldn’t be a side effect of cancer, but rather the cancer treatments.
 Chemotherapy and radiation are the two most common forms of cancer treatments.
-Symptoms in patients vary, but some people undergoing chemotherapy and radiation have complained that snoring is a side effect of their treatment, and that they never experie
+Symptoms in patients vary, but some people undergoing chemotherapy and radiation have complained that snoring is a side effect of their treatment and that they never experienced

-It’s difficult for researches to determine whether or not cancer treatments cause snoring or not, because there are so many side effects from the treatments in general.
-It’s possible that a side effect could trigger snoring, thus it being unrelated to the actual cancer.
+It’s difficult for researchers to determine whether or not cancer treatments cause snoring or not because there are so many side effects from the treatments in general.
+It’s possible that a side effect could trigger snoring, thus it is unrelated to actual cancer.